maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/controlling-an-object.md

 Learn more about using [PredictionRigidbody](../predictionrigidbody.md).
 {% endhint %}

-## Preparing To Call Prediction Methods
+## Preparing to call prediction methods

 Typically speaking you would want to run your replicate(or inputs) during OnTick.
 When you send the reconcile depends on if you are using physics bodies or not.